 Read more: Cycle the Monsal Trail

-Enjoy the thrills and spills of Alton Towers
+Enjoy the thrills at Alton Towers

 Click here for admission prices and opening hours at Alton Towers.

-Useful information for your visit to the Peak District
+Useful information for visiting the Peak District

 Accommodation in the Peak District

-- Foxlow Grange – Elegant accommodation within a historic building
+- Foxlow Grange – elegant accommodation within a historic building

 A map of the best things to do in the Peak District